justinsolms/cv-justin-solms/curriculum-vitae.md

 Experience
 ----------

-Nov 2018 - 2019
-:   **Consulting Software Engineer; BLNS Ltd (Mauritius)**

-    Consultation for specification writing and architecture for multi, crypto currency, hardware wallet Java card (an IOT device) and companion phone app.

-    * Business and system architecture requirements specification consultation.
-    * Systems architecture consultation.
-    * Introduction of the Java card IOT ecosystem to BLNS Ltd.
-    * Negotiation with major Java card suppliers in Europe for card production and programming through to personalization of crypto secrets and delivery to retail client.
-    * Configuration of Google Cloud Platform block-chain nodes for Bitcoin, Ethereum, Litecoin, USDT (USD linked coin), and Bitcoin-Lightning layer
-    * Production software suite development and testing and validation.

 Oct 2013 - Present
 :   **Senior systems engineer and founder, Chief Investment Officer, CEO; Index Solutions (Cape Town)**